 The Cyprus IP-Box Regime

-The Rules for the New Cyprus IP Box Regime
+The Rules of the Cyprus IP Box Tax Regime

-The new Cyprus IP Box Regime provides the following rules for intellectual property assets developed after 30.
+The Cyprus IP Box Tax Regime provides the following rules for intellectual property assets developed after 30.
 June 2016:

-1. Qualifying intangible assets of the Cyprus IP Box Regime
+1. Qualifying intangible assets of the Cyprus IP Box Tax Regime

 “Qualifying intangible asset” means an intellectual property asset which was developed or exploited by a person in furtherance of his business, (excluding intellectual property associated with marketing) and which is the result of research and development activities and includes intangible assets for which only economic ownership exists.